A look at how provinces plan to emerge from COVID-19 shutdown

 Elementary and high schools stopped in-class instruction in March and will not reopen this school year.
 But they were allowed, as of June 1, to offer tutoring or student assessments in small groups.
 Some extracurricular sports and other activities can restart.

-At universities and colleges, some specific instruction such as labs and arts studios will be able to resume for up to 25 students and staff at a time.
+At universities and colleges, some specific instruction such as labs and arts studios can resume for up to 25 students and staff at a time.

-Amateur sports and recreation programs, as well as bowling alleys, are on the list to resume operations.
+Amateur sports and recreation programs, as well as bowling alleys, can also resume operations.

 A ban on non-essential travel to the province's north was also eased starting June 1.
 Southern residents can now travel directly to cottages, campgrounds and parks, but are being told to avoid visiting northern communities.

-Film productions can also resume, as well outdoor religious services with no crowd limits providing people stay in their vehicles.
+Film productions can resume, as well as outdoor religious services with no crowd limits providing people stay in their vehicles.

 Movie theatres and casinos must remain closed.
 Concerts, professional sporting events and other large public gatherings won't be considered until at least September.

-Manitoba has extended a province-wide state of emergency until mid-June, to help prevent the spread of COVID-19.
+Manitoba extended its province-wide state of emergency until mid-June, to help prevent the spread of COVID-19.

 ---